Raptor1818/Raptor1818/README.md

 I'm an 18-year-old student from Italy, currently immersed in the world of game and web development, while balancing my passion for video games.

 - 🌱 I’m currently learning Godot 4 🤖
+- 🔭 Exploring React-Native with Expo
-- 🔭 And working on a [newer version of my personal website](https://github.com/Raptor1818/raptorino-ts)
+- 🛠️ And working on a [newer version of my personal website](https://github.com/Raptor1818/raptorino-ts)

 ## 🎮 Game Development